rexcontrols/REXexamples/0122_UniPi/0122-24_Extension_Module_EMO-AO4/README.md

 tick x ntick0 = 0.05 x 1 = 0.05

 ## Prerequisites ##
-- RexCore and RPiDrv modules must be installed and running on the target device (Raspberry Pi).
+- *REXYGEN Runtime Core* and RPiDrv modules must be installed and running on the target device (Raspberry Pi).
 - I2C bus must be enabled and available on the Raspberry Pi (/dev/i2c-1).
 - The EMO-AO4/12 expansion board must be connected.

 ## Running the example ##
 - The **exec.mdl* file is the project main file.
-- Open it with *RexDraw*.
+- Open it with *REXYGEN Studio*.
 - Specify the I2C bus by the fname parameter of the REXLANG function block.
 - Compile and download it to the target device.
 - Switch to online mode and watch the algorithm.